MAphd/PASerotypeswitch/Readme.md

 There are three different analysis in this repository.

-Dataset1workflow.R covers detection of serotype switches in "Dataset1".
+Dataset1workflow.R covers detection of serotype switches in "DatasetA".
-Assemblylist, tree, and typing data found in /metadata/ Dataset1assemblylist.txt, Dataset1parsnp.tree, and Dataset1meta.Rdata, respectively.
+Assemblylist, tree, and typing data found in /metadata/ DatasetAassemblylist.txt, Dataset1parsnp.tree, and Dataset1meta.Rdata, respectively.

-Dataset2workflow.R covers detection of serotype switches in "Dataset2".
+Dataset2workflow.R covers detection of serotype switches in "DatasetB".
 Assemblylist, tree, and typing data found in /metadata/ Dataset2assemblylist.txt, Dataset2parsnp.tree, and Dataset2meta.Rdata, respectively.

 PA7serotypeislandworkflow.R covers detection and characterization of O12 serotype islands in O12 isolates.